schmiJo/p2_Continuos-control/Report.md

 ### Learning Rate Critic

-The Learning rate for the actor optimizer is chosen to be: 0.00021
+The Learning rate for the critic optimizer is chosen to be: 0.00021

 ### Tau